dylanljones/model_dmft/README.md

 # legendre_tol    = 0.01                    # Relative tolerance for Legendre n_l optimization (default: 0.01)
 # legendre_consec = 1                       # Consecutive tolerance count to stop (default: 1)
 ```

+> [!CAUTION]
+>
+> The following is out-of-date and will be updated soon.
+For an up-to-date list of input parameters,
+> please check the source code or the examples directory.

 #### `ctseg`